 Coronavirus (COVID-19): Prevention & Safety Information for Students

-The American Red Cross is closely monitoring the coronavirus disease 2019 (COVID-19) pandemic and is closely following the latest guidance from the Centers for Disease Control and Prevention (CDC).
+The American Red Cross continues to closely monitor the coronavirus disease 2019 (COVID-19) pandemic and is closely following the latest guidance from the Centers for Disease Control and Prevention (CDC).

-We understand this is a concerning time and people want to protect themselves; standard hygiene practices not only help prevent the spread of these novel viral illnesses, but also more common viruses, such as the flu.
+We understand this is a concerning time and people wish to balance protecting themselves and returning to normal activities including education; standard hygiene practices not only help prevent the spread of these novel viral illnesses, but also more common viruses, such as the flu.

 Below are the steps American Red Cross Training Services is taking to help prevent the spread of respiratory viruses during classroom activities.

 As always, we require that you contact the Red Cross to reschedule your training if any of the following apply

 - You have been ill or have any signs of illness within 48 hours prior to the class (fever, cough, breathing difficulties/shortness of breath, or other symptoms)

 - You have tested positive for COVID-19 in the past 10 days, or you continue to have COVID-19 symptoms, regardless of your vaccination status or

 - You are not fully vaccinated and are quarantining due to recent exposure and/or are waiting for COVID-19 test results.